Kenjtermine/Kenjtermine/README.md

 - 💞️ I’m looking to collaborate on OpenAI
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact:I have love and potential at art, music,...
 So that my first decision at my career is digital designer, not CSE.
-Unfortunately, I don't have enough time and strong mind to follow my dream.
+Unfortunately, I don't have enough time and strong minded to follow my dream.

 <!---
 Kenjtermine/Kenjtermine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.